deivisondfs2/Store-cine-angularjs/README.md

 # angularjs
 Store cine

-  this project test using angularJs and boostrap;
+  This project using angularJs and boostrap;